 Zebedee was born at the Isle of Wight Zoo in 2003 and raised by his mother.
 As his name might suggest, Zebedee is a bouncy individual and enjoys interacting with his human carers.
 He is older brother to Tsingy.

 Suarez came to the zoo in 2011 from Chessington Zoo, aged two years old.
 He makes the perfect partner for mercurial Mangoky, as he is good at doing what he’s told most of the time, but can stand his ground if necessary!

 These lemurs are also known as white-headed lemurs, because the males have a ring of white fur around their faces.
 They are found in north-east Madagascar, living in high trees.

 Black lemurs are energetic animals that love to bounce around the treetops.
 Despite their name, only the males are black - females are brown with a white ruff round their faces.
-At the Isle of Wight Zoo we have a breeding pair of black lemurs named Mitsio and Adala.They live with their daughter Antaly, who was born on April 20th 2011.
+At the Isle of Wight Zoo we have a breeding pair of black lemurs named Mitsio and Adala and their two daughters, Antaly and Kintana.

 Grey Mouse Lemurs